Papua New Guinea Country Summary

 FATF Status

-Papua New Guinea is not on the FATF List of Countries that have been identified as having strategic AML deficiencies.
+Papua New Guinea is on the FATF List of Countries that have been identified as having strategic AML deficiencies.

 Compliance with FATF Recommendations